 You can get it started in FREE (yes, SSL is provided under a free plan).

 - Click “Add Site”

-- Enter site name and click “Begin Scan.”
+- Enter the site name and click “Begin Scan.”

-- It will take few seconds, and you will notice scan status is completed.
+- It will take a few seconds, and you will notice the scan status is completed.
 Click continue setup

 - Select the plan and continue

-By changing name server, you route your website traffic to go through Cloudflare network.
-Once name server is updated, click continue.
+By changing the name server, you route your website traffic to go through the Cloudflare network.
+Once the name server is updated, click continue.